regikov/photo-blog-webpage/README.md

-# Photo Blog site
+# Photo Blog Template

 ## Overview

-This is a simple, educational front-end photo blog site built over two days.
+This is a simple, educational front-end photo blog template built over two days.

 The website is designed with **HTML, CSS** and **JavaScript**  using Flexbox for layout and Google Fonts for typography.

+Use it and edit it to your liking!

 ## Features